Exercise Training for Brachial Plexus Injury

 The trial information does not specify whether you need to stop taking your current medications.

-Is exercise training generally safe for humans?
+What prior data suggests that this exercise training is safe for humans?

 This trial is for adults aged 18-60 with a specific nerve injury in the arm called brachial plexus injury, confirmed by special nerve tests.
 Participants must be able to give consent.
 Those with other conditions affecting arm and hand function cannot join.Inclusion Criteria